 There are a lot of websites out there that, for some reason, can easily bypass ad-blockers and show unwanted pop-ups.
-Obviously, such websites are not a legitimate source to determine whether your device has been hacked.
+Obviously, such websites are not legitimate sources to determine whether your device has been hacked.
 If this unexpectedly happens while browsing a site you regularly visit, you should be worried.

 Browser Toolbars Installed Without Your Knowledge

 If your browser is suddenly showing toolbars you don’t recognize and clearly didn’t install, it’s almost sure that your computer has been compromised.